styromaniac/PLAA/README.md

 ## Installation

 1. **Install ReShade**
-   - Download the latest ReShade from [reshade.me](https://reshade.me/).
+   - Download and run the ReShade setup from [reshade.me](https://reshade.me/).
-   - Follow the setup wizard for your game or application.
-   - Choose the appropriate rendering API (DirectX9, DirectX10/11/12, Vulkan, OpenGL, etc.).
+   - Select your game or application, choose the applicable rendering API (e.g., DX11, DX12, Vulkan, etc.), and finish the installer.

-2. **Place the Shader File**
+2. **Copy the Shader File**
-   - Copy `MyVectorSeek.fx` into your ReShade `\Shaders\` folder.
+   - Place `MyVectorSeek.fx` into your ReShade `\Shaders\` folder.
-   - If you don’t know that folder location, open the ReShade menu in-game and check the *Settings* tab for the “Effect Search Paths.”
+   - If you’re unsure of the location, open the ReShade overlay in-game and check the *Settings* tab for “Effect Search Paths.”

-3. **Enable the Shader**
+3. **Enable the Effect**
-   - Run your game/application with ReShade active.
+   - Launch your game/app with ReShade active.
-   - Press `Home` (or your configured hotkey) to open the ReShade overlay.
+   - Open the ReShade menu (commonly bound to the `Home` key).
    - In the *Home* or *Add-ons* tab, locate **MyVectorSeek**.
-   - Check its box to load and apply the effect.
+   - Check the box to load and apply the effect.

 ---